box/viewer.js/README.md

 **url (required)**

-The base URL where the document assets are located.
+The `url` parameter specifies the base URL where the document assets are located.
 Viewer.js will look for document assets (including `info.json`, `stylesheet.css`, etc) in this path.

 **layout**

-The layout mode to use.
+The `layout` parameter specifies the layout mode to use.
 Default `Crocodoc.LAYOUT_VERTICAL`.
 See [Setting the Layout Mode](#setting-the-layout-mode) for available layouts.

 **zoom**

-The initial zoom level to use.
+The `zoom` parameter specifies the initial zoom level to use.
 Default `Crocodoc.ZOOM_AUTO`.

-Possible values are:
+Possible values:
 * `Crocodoc.ZOOM_FIT_WIDTH` - zooms to fit the width of the (largest) page within the viewport
 * `Crocodoc.ZOOM_FIT_HEIGHT` - zooms to fit the height of the (largest) page within the viewport
 * `Crocodoc.ZOOM_AUTO` - zooms to best fit the document within the viewport